-Preparation doesn’t mean practicing the day before an event either.
-As many hours as it takes to make the activity second nature is required to help curb performance anxiety.
+Preparation doesn’t mean practicing the day before the game, either.
+As many hours as it takes to make your skills feel second nature is required to help curb performance anxiety.

 Technique 3: Visualization

-When dealing with performance anxiety, there are two areas that need to be focused on: relaxation and building confidence.
+When dealing with performance anxiety in sports, there are two areas that need to be focused on: relaxation and building confidence.
 Visualization is incredible at doing both.

 Now take that image, close your eyes, and imagine yourself actually there.
 Feel and hear as if you are truly experiencing it.
 If there is food involved, taste it.
-If, like me, there is sound then really listen for all the noises.
+If there is sound then really listen for all the noises.